ty-labs/randiverse.nvim/README.md

 `:Randiverse word <optional word flags>`

 Generates a random word(s).
 The default number of returned random words is 1.
 The random words are generated via random selection from a corpus.
-Corpuses are configured in the '`data.word.corpuses`' map which maps (corpus name —> corpus relative path from the '`data.ROOT`').
+Corpuses are configured in the `data.word.corpuses` map which maps (corpus name —> corpus relative path from the `data.ROOT`).
 By default, Randiverse comes bundled and configured with a 'short', 'medium', and 'long' corpuses available; 'medium' is the default corpus for random word generation.

 | Flag | Description | Value |
 |:-----|:------------|:------|